A COVID Lockdown repost.

 Bravery and defiance… Savannah’s history underfoot

 It was here, directly underfoot.
 If you close your eyes you can feel it… at least some folks tell me they can – the history, the struggle, the conflict.
 The starting of a new colony in the wild and woolly new world.
 The start of a new nation in a time of enlightenment.
-The attempt to create a new confederacy and a new nation in the south.
+Then, later, the attempt to create a new confederacy and a new nation in the south.
 Johnson Square in Savannah, Georgia was where, over the years, debate rang out and the results enacted.

 The Nathaniel Greene Monument is the centerpiece of Johnson square.
-Its cornerstone, placed in 1825 by the Marquis de Lafayette, was finished in 1830 to honor Greene for his contribution in the Revolution.
+Its cornerstone, placed in 1825 by the Marquis de Lafayette, was finished in 1830 to honor Greene for his contribution to the Revolution.
 Lafayette did lay the cornerstone, but the monument’s purpose changed over the half-decade before completion.
-The original monument was to be to two Revolutionary War heroes, Greene and Casimir Pulaski.
+The original monument was to be for two Revolutionary War heroes, Greene and Casimir Pulaski.
 Between the start date and the years-later finish, Pulaski would have his own monument a few blocks away in Monterey Square.
 Greene had fought to reclaim Savannah from the British, as did Pulaski.
 Pulaski died just after the battle having suffered a mortal wound in a daring charge on the Spring Hill Redoubt that stood on the east side of town.

 When James Oglethorpe came to set up the new Georgia Colony in 1733 he, with the help of Colonel William Bull of South Carolina, drove the stakes to create this square first.
 So, no bull, Bull street became the avenue that runs around it.
 Today the common joke is that Bull starts at City Hall and flows through the city.
 (Cue laugh track.)